INCEPTdk/adaptr/joss_paper/paper.md

 time substantially and require (highly) parallel execution on multiple cores locally and/or remotely using cloud computing.

+Compared to other open-source solutions [@meyer2021], `adaptr` comprises a completely functional and well-documented **R** package with support for multiple complex randomisation strategies, different stopping rules with detailed control, full support for user-defined outcome-/posterior-generating functions, parallel computation, easy calculation of various trial design performance metrics according to different arm selection strategies for trials not ending in superiority, and  visualisation of relevant metrics across single or multiple simulations.
 While relatively feature-rich, the package currently has some limitations.
 These primarily include the lack of a 'flooring' option (stopping allocation to arms when their probabilities of being the best fall below a certain threshold,